Magisk-Modules-Repo/dnscrypt-proxy2/README.md

-# The development on this repository has ceased.
-Please visit & update modules from other similar repositories mentioned at the bottom of this page.
+# The development on this repository has ceased due to probable breaking of Android's security model and adding further layers of trust where it is inappropriate by rooting (More details at [https://madaidans-insecurities.github.io/](https://madaidans-insecurities.github.io/android.html).
+Please visit & update modules from other repositories mentioned at the bottom of this page.

 # dnscrypt-proxy2 for Android [Revival]
 ### [bluemeda's original magisk module - Revived](https://github.com/Magisk-Modules-Repo/dnscrypt-proxy/)